jtreeves/budget-frontend/README.md

 ## About Kaleidoscope

-An app for seeing how simple life changes can result in dramatic budget opportunities.
+Kaleidoscope is an app for seeing how simple life changes can result in dramatic budget opportunities.
+It was made through the collaborative efforts of Alan Avery, Jackson Reeves, Jeremy Uriz, and Thomas Gilbert.

 ## Installation Instructions